24 Questions Every Retailer Should Be Able to Answer

-Listed below are questions around inventory, returns, marketing and warehousing that every retailer should be asking to succeed in 2017.
+To succeed in 2018, every retailer should be asking these questions around inventory, returns, marketing, warehousing, pricing and customers.
 With DynamicAction retail analytics, your team will be able to answer questions like these, as well as understand the interconnection of each data point and decision.

 Inventory – Views Alignment

-Aligning inventory to web product views is akin to an online planogram.
+Aligning inventory to web product views is comparable to an online planogram.
 In stores, items in the shop windows will typically sell well, and putting sold out or low inventory products in the window is clearly a poor strategy.
 On the web, we have the luxury of measuring what customers view and what customers abandon (put back on the shelf).
 These questions represent a new way of working that successful web merchandisers must adopt.

 1. Which products should be exposed or marketed together to capitalize on lift and maximize profit?

 2. How much inventory is not getting viewed on the website?
 How can I quickly identify those products and any potential problems?